MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## Role Based Access Control (RBAC)

-- RBAC deployment won't work on machines configured to use Windows Defender Application Control (WDAC).
+- RBAC can't deploy on machines configured to use Windows Defender Application Control (WDAC).

 - To use RBAC in a cluster, you must deploy the configuration to each member node individually.